 The particle “wo” only serves a grammatical purpose to mark an object of the sentence which is receiving an action from the verb.
 Particles in Japanese do not have kanji and appear only as hiragana.
 The particle “wo” is written as “を” in Japanese.
 Although we usually spell it “wo” in romanji, it is actually pronounced “o” without the “w” sound.

 The Japanese word “yomu” is the basic verb form of “read” in English.
 Here is how to write the Japanese word “yomu” in hiragana and kanji: よむ（hiragana）, 読む（kanji）

 Literally, the Japanese phrase “kuki wo yomu” translats to “read the air” in English.
 By itself, this Japanese phrase doesn’t make much sense when translated literally, but “kuki wo yomu” has a deeper meaning.

 What Does the Japanese Phrase “Kuki wo Yomu” Really Mean?

 Surprisingly, the Japanese phrase “kuki wo yomu” is similar to idioms like “Read the room” or “Read between the lines” in English.
 This Japanese phrase means to be aware of the situation around you and act appropriately.

-Because it describes a key aspect in the way Japanese socially behave.
+Because “kuki wo yomu” describes a key aspect in the way Japanese socially behave, this phrase is widely used.
 People are expected to think about the situation and the people around them before they act or speak.
-For example, kissing your girlfriend in front of her parents would be “Kuki yomenai”, or not reading the air, while asking for the recipe of the dish her mother made would be “Kuki wo yomu”, as you are indirectly praising her great cooking.
+For example, kissing your girlfriend in front of her parents would be “kuki yomenai”, or not reading the air, while asking for the recipe of the dish her mother made would be “kuki wo yomu”, as you are indirectly praising her great cooking.

 While the trend of calling someone KY for whatever he or she does is in fact the most KY thing to do, it cannot be denied that KY is a convenient new word to put someone in one’s place without being too direct.